centre-for-virus-research/CVR-VBG-2023/docs/Transcriptomics.md

 Could you use any of visulization tools to visualize your aligned SAM/BAM file?

 **Bonus 2**:
-After reading my blog, do you think **htseq** could do features count as well?
-If yes, could you please write your own command for it?
+After reading my blog, do you think **htseq** could do counts table as well?
+If yes, could you please write your own command for doing it?
 (The manual of HTSeq: https://htseq.readthedocs.io/en/release_0.11.1/count.html)

 **Bonus 3**:
-You have done trimming, references alignment and features count for the sample **IFNb01.fastq**, could you please also run same steps on five other samples?
-You could do it by command line, but we prefer to write it with a bash script (e.g. Loop, or Input arguments) to do it.
+You have done trimming, references alignment, and features count for the sample **IFNb01.fastq**, could you please also run the same steps on five other samples?
+You could still do it by command line, but it is better to write it with a BASH script (e.g. by loop, or input arguments).